 It’s important to note that you can’t just copy and paste your articles onto other websites.
 They have to be slightly different.
 This will stop your content and website from being penalized by Google.

 You’ll also want to ensure you don’t overdo it.
 This can look spammy and might result in lower engagement.
 However, you won’t be penalized for posting the exact same content on Medium or Flipboard.

 Share it on visual social media platforms

-If you know your audience loves Facebook or lives on TikTok, then your content needs to be shareable – and look its best – on those newsfeeds.
-And these days, just about every social network has features that make people stop and pay attention.
+If your audience loves Facebook or lives on TikTok, then your content needs to be shareable – and look its best – on those newsfeeds.
+And nowadays, just about every social network has features that make people stop and pay attention.

 One of the best is auto-play, which will automatically start playing a video as someone scrolls past your content.
-Make use of this by making sure your content has an accompanying video, even if it’s only 30 seconds long.
+Make use of this by ensuring your content has an accompanying video, even if it’s only 30 seconds long.

-Again, movement from animations and GIFs is also really handy for getting people to stop and watch…and then hopefully, to click through and read your unique content.
-Use the analytics on your Twitter account, Facebook page or whatever platform you’re using – the results will speak for themselves.
+Again, movement from animations and GIFs is also handy for getting people to stop and watch…and then click through and read your unique content.
+Use the analytics on your Twitter account, Facebook Page, or whatever platform you use – the results will speak for themselves.

 Make your content ‘curatable’